OISF/suricata/doc/userguide/upgrade.rst

   E.g., previously, ``ether_type`` values were logged in host order;  an ethertype value of ``0xfbb7`` (network order) was logged as `47099`` (``0xb7fb``).
 This ethertype value will be logged as ``64439``.

+- The output format for IPv6 addresses can be configured.
+By default, they are presented in their long form. e.g, ``fe80:0000:0000:0000:020c:29ff:faf2:ab42``.
+There's a configuration variable that will cause the short form, per RFC 5952 to be output: ``fe80::20c:29ff:faf2:ab42`` instead.
+  Set ``logging.ipv6-addr-shorten=yes`` for short form IPv6 addresses in all output.

 Other Changes
 ~~~~~~~~~~~~~
 - ``engine-analysis`` output has been changed for keywords that now use the generic integers framework